Moline, Illinois: Early history to 1848

-Indigenous peoples of varying cultures inhabited areas along the river over thousands of years, using it for transportation, water and fishing.
-According to the Rock Island County Historical Society, the first more permanently settled inhabitants of the Moline area are thought to be the Sauk and Meskwaki Indians, who founded the village of Saukenuk in 1720 along the Rock River not far from its confluence with the Mississippi.
-This tribe saw the land between the Rock and Mississippi rivers as ideal for farming and fishing.
-By the early 19th century, this once peaceful area became a site of violent confrontations between European-American settlers, arriving in greater numbers and encroaching on Native American land, and the Sauk and Fox tribes.
-In 1832 Chief Black Hawk declared war on the United States, initiating the Black Hawk War.
-When the war ended later that year, Black Hawk and his people were forced to leave the area and go north, paving the way for more European-American settlers to enter the Mississippi Valley.

 In 1837, David B. Sears and a group of associates built a 600 ft stone-and-brush dam across Sylvan Slough, thereby connecting the southern bank of the Mississippi River to what is today called Arsenal Island.
 The dam not only served as an access road between the island's settlements and the mainland, but it provided water power for a mill which Sears built to saw wood, grind corn, and card wool.
 The water power generated by the dam attracted many industrialists.
 Over the next seven years, a number of factories sprouted up along the shoreline.
 A factory town was platted in 1843 on the Illinois shore under the working name of "Rock Island Mills".
 The name did not stick.
 When Charles Atkinson, one of the major landowners in the area, was offered the choice of naming the town Moline ("City of Mills", from the French moulin, as suggested by a local surveyor P.H.
 Olgilvie) or Hesperia (meaning "Star of the West"), he chose Moline.
-The town of Moline was incorporated on April 21, 1848 under Illinois state law and granted a charter for a trustee form of government.
+The town of Moline was incorporated on April 21, 1848, under Illinois state law and granted a charter for a trustee form of government.